-fesetexceptflag() can be used to set the sticky flag of a trapped exception to 1 without calling the trap handler, whereas feraiseexcept() calls the trap handler for any trapped exception.
+You can use fesetexceptflag() to set the sticky flag of a trapped exception to 1 without calling the trap handler, whereas feraiseexcept() calls the trap handler for any trapped exception.

 • C99-compatible functions for controlling the ARM floating-point environment on page 4-15.